-Michelle Hoover teaches writing at Boston University and GrubStreet.
-She has published short stories and novel excerpts in numerous journals, including Prairie Schooner, The Massachusetts Review, Confrontation, StoryQuarterly, and TriQuarterly.
-She has been the Philip Roth Writer-in-Residence at Bucknell University, a MacDowell Fellow, and the 2005 winner of the PEN/New England Discovery Award for Fiction.
-Her work has been nominated for the Pushcart Prize and published in Best New American Voices.
+Michelle Hoover is the Fannie Hurst Writer-in-Residence at Brandeis University and teaches at GrubStreet, where she leads the Novel Incubator program.
+She is a 2014 NEA Fellow and has been a Writer-in-Residence at Bucknell University, a MacDowell Fellow, and a winner of the PEN/New England Discovery Award.
 Her debut novel, The Quickening, was shortlisted for the Center for Fiction's Flaherty-Dunnan First Novel Prize, was a Finalist for the Indies Choice Debut of 2010 and Forward Magazine's Best Literary Book of 2010, and is a 2010 Massachusetts Book Award "Must Read" pick.
-She is a 2014 National Endowment of the Arts Fellow, awarded for her upcoming second novel, Bottomland.
+Her second novel, Bottomland, is the 2017 All Iowa Reads selection and a 2016 Mass Book "Must Read."
 For more, go to www.michelle-hoover.com.

 The Second Reader is an established author and teacher who will be hand-picked by Michelle Hoover in consultation with the student.
 Each student will be paired with a different outside reader, someone with direct experience revising his/her own published novel and the novels of many aspiring and emerging writers.
 The goal of this pairing is to offer an objective voice and give the student and Michelle Hoover a different perspective on the revision process.

 Michelle Hoover's Philosophy

 We asked Michelle to tell us a little bit about her teaching philosophy and what excites her about leading the Novel Incubator program: